How Decluttering and Organising Can Transform Your Home – and Your Life

 Upcycled Christmas decoration ideas bring extra charm and character to festive décor while reducing clutter and giving new life to old items.
 With a little creativity, these projects are simple, sustainable, and perfect for a personalised Christmas season.
 What other ways do you enjoy making upcycled decorations?

-If you’ve enjoying reading this article, please do head to Jolly Festive to see more of Hannah’s easy, homemade Christmas ideas, including food, activities, décor and more!
+If you’ve enjoyed reading this article, please do head to Jolly Festive to see more of Hannah’s easy, homemade Christmas ideas, including food, activities, décor and more!

 If you’re thinking about getting organised for Christmas you might also like to read Laura’s blog 5 Practical Strategies for a Stress-Free Christmas Season